linkerd/website/linkerd.io/content/blog/2024/1023-sustainable-service-mesh.md

 adopter-reported issues (see e.g.
 [#12610](https://github.com/linkerd/linkerd2/issues/12610)).

-### Linkerd gets more maintainers
+## Linkerd gets more maintainers

 We're very happy to report that Buoyant is adding maintainers to Linkerd to further increase the pace of development.

-Two new maintainers (technically, maintainers-in-training) have already joined the team.
-They are both increasing project bandwidth where we need it most: in Linkerd's Rust microproxy, the nuclear engine behind Linkerd's entire feature set.
+Two new maintainers (technically, still maintainers-in-training) have already joined the team.
+They are both increasing project bandwidth where we need it
+most: in Linkerd's Rust microproxy, the nuclear engine behind Linkerd's entire feature set.
 The proxy is the key to Linkerd's stellar performance and simplicity, but it's also the most challenging part of the project to work on.
 Linkerd's microproxy is one of the most advanced Rust codebases in the world, and being able to operate effectively here requires an extremely high caliber of talent.
 These incredible folks will be working full time on making Linkerd's dataplane even faster, even lighter, and even more featureful.

-And that's just the beginning—expect even more firepower in the future.
+And that's just the beginning.

-### Our advice to other CNCF projects
+## Our advice to other CNCF projects

 Shortly after our announcement, multiple CNCF maintainers reached out to us privately, wondering if a similar change might make sense for them.